What are the phases of construction and the key milestones?

 The next phase is building sub-blocks.
 Those sub-blocks of steel will be made into larger blocks.
 Those larger blocks will be outfitted in some way: piping, cabling, cable trails.

 Then the next milestone is the keel laying.
-This is when they’ve constructed at least 50 tons of steel into a block and they put the blocks on the slipway where they’ll continue outfitting the ship.
+When they’ve constructed at least 50 tons of steel into a block, they put the blocks on the slipway where they’ll continue outfitting the ship.
 The blocks continue to be built upon until they form a ship.

 The next milestone will be the engine installation of the four main engines.